dn-m/NotationModel/README.md

 Defines pitches with names (`G Sharp`, `A Flat`, `B Double Sharp`, etc.) as well as named intervals (`Major Third`, `Perfect Fifth`, `Double Augmented Sixth`, etc.).

-### PitchSpeller

-Implements Ben Wetherfield's `Graphical Theory of Musical Pitch Spelling`, which converts unspelled pitch values (e.g., MIDI note numbers) into spelled pitch values given context and user-specifiable rules.

 ### SpelledRhythm

 Extends abstractly-represented rhythms with models of beams, ties, and dots.

-### RhythmBeamer

-Contains default algorithm for converting an abstractly-represented rhythm into a graphically renderable one.

 ## Development

-Work on this branch requires the Swift 4.2 toolchain, via Xcode 10 beta, or [development snapshot](https://swift.org/download/#snapshots).
+Work on this branch requires Swift 4.2.

 ### Build instructions